 · Example: Dharma, dYdX, Compound, SALT, Genesis Capital, NEXO

 4. Market Making Liquidity

-Market Making returns typically fluctuate around 10% and are not as stable as Staking and Lending as it also has a higher price risk associated with it.
-Currently around $40 million of assets act as productive capital in Market Making, which compared to the more developed yield-generating opportunities like Staking is still pretty low.
+Market Making returns typically fluctuate around 10% and is not as stable as Staking and Lending as it also has a higher price risk associated with it.
+Currently, around $40 million of assets act as productive capital in Market Making.
+Compared to the more developed yield-generating opportunities like Staking this is still pretty low.

 · Example: Uniswap, Kyber Network